Latent Emissions, Chakaia Booker

 Monday–Friday: Evening Event Parking

-Please call our main office (574-631-5466) at least 24 hours in advance if you want to visit the museum and cannot climb up the 2-3 steps to get on the campus shuttle bus, walk 5-10 minutes from McKenna Hall, or you use a motorized chair and need to be dropped off at the museum entrance.
+Please call our main office (574) 631-5466 during the week if you or your guest cannot climb up the 2-3 steps to get on the campus shuttle bus, walk 5-10 minutes from McKenna Hall, or you or your guest use a motorized chair and need to be dropped off at the museum entrance.
 ON WEEKENDS call the museum security desk at (574) 631-4713 and ask for the code to get through the gate.

-Our recommendation is to schedule your visit on a Saturday or Sunday so you can use the handicap parking spaces just to the east of the museum on Moose Krause Drive, after we provide you with a numeric code to pass through the gate located on the far east end of Moose Krause Circle/Courtney Lane, between the Joyce Center and the Rolfs Recreation Center.
+Our recommendation is to schedule your museum visit on a Saturday or Sunday so you can use the handicap parking spaces just to the east of the museum on Moose Krause Drive, after we provide you with a numeric code to pass through the gate located on the far east end of Moose Krause Circle/Courtney Lane, between the Joyce Center and the Rolfs Recreation Center.
 To get the code Monday through Friday call (574) 631-5466 and on weekends call (574) 631-4713.

 FRIENDS OF THE SNITE MUSEUM COMPLIMENTARY PARKING ON WEEKDAYS